 So what is Chlorine?
-Chlorine belongs to the same chemical group as fluoride and belongs to a group of chemicals called pathogens.
+Chlorine belongs to the same chemical group as fluorine, they belong to the halogen family of elements.
 You have probably smelled it when you go into swimming pools, it has that mild bleach smell and it can turn your hair green.
 We are advised to shower after swimming in a pool, but doesn’t the water that we are using to shower with contain Chlorine as well?

 Chlorine in its natural form is a common element on the Earth.
 When at room temperature chlorine is a yellowish-green gas.
 This gas is very toxic.
 Chlorine vaporizes much faster than water, so when we shower we are actually absorbing and inhaling up to 50% more Chlorine than if we were to just drink the water.
 When we inhale this gas it is particularly harmful because it is going directly into our blood stream.
 According to the Environmental Protection agency Americans are consuming 300-600 times the amount of chlorine that is considered safe to ingest.
 Chlorine is known as a persistent chemical, which means that unlike other sanitation chemicals it does not break down.